muddescapes/muddescapes-timer/README.md

 The end screens, (lose screen, winscreen) are defined here.
 This is where the credits go.
 The logic for which screen to display and when is in Timer.js

 ### TimerContents.js
 The component that actually displays the timer.
-It is responsible for rendering the actual text that displays the time remaining and the checkboxes for the tasks to complete.
+It is responsible for rendering the actual text that displays the time remaining.

 ### Other resources
 Music/sound effects are in `public`.